rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

    exit.
 Subscribers to this signal can use it as a chance to display a warning dialog and cancel the operation.

+.. py:function:: rpc-cache-clear()

+   This signal is emitted to clear the RPC objects cached information.
+   Subsequent invocations of RPC cache enabled methods will return fresh information from the server.

 .. py:function:: server-connected()

    This signal is emitted when the client has connected to the King Phisher